hemantrattey/Netflix_Analysis/README.md

 Finally, after cleaning the data and manipulating it as required, the data can be exported to a csv file so that you don't have to keep running the cells again and again.
 This can be done using ```df.to_csv(filename)```.

+# Data Visualization

+Please look at the [README](/viz/README.md) file inside the *viz* folder to learn about the data visualization and analysis part of the project.